In ASAPP Chat, users can receive Push Notifications (a.k.a. ASAPP background messages) for the following reasons:

 For any new Push Notification Integration, ASAPP creates an “adapter” for ASAPP’s Notification Hub service.
 This adapter translates messages sent by Agents to a request that is compatible with the Customer Backend.
 This usually means that the Notification Hub adapter makes HTTP calls to the Customer’s specified endpoint, with a previously agreed-upon payload format.

-The ASAPP Android and iOS SDKs as well as the ASAPP Xamarin SDK already supply the interfaces and utilities needed for Customer Apps to register and de-register for Push Notifications.
+The ASAPP Android and iOS SDKs already supply the interfaces and utilities needed for Customer Apps to register and de-register for Push Notifications.

 From a Quality Assurance standpoint, ASAPP requires access to lower-level environments with credentials so that we can properly develop and test new adapters.